GUIANAN WEEPER CAPUCHIN

 Their coats are thick and vary in shades of brown with tinges of blonde and gray throughout the fur.
 Their hairless, pinkish faces are framed by lighter fur, ranging from light brown to blonde.
 The lighter fur generally dominates the torso, and often the arms and inner leg, while hands and feet range from dark brown to black.

-Wedge-capped capuchins have deep-set, quizzical brown eyes and, as is typical of New World monkeys, broad and flat muzzles with side-facing nostrils.
+Wedge-capped capuchins have deep-set, quizzical brown eyes and, as is typical of Latin American monkeys, broad and flat muzzles with side-facing nostrils.
 Compared to some other capuchin species, Guianan weeper capuchins have longer arms and legs, which enable them to deftly run and jump throughout the forest canopy.
 Their long prehensile tail is typically slightly coiled at the tip.
 The tail is used more for balancing and leaning than for gripping and dangling from branches.

 Guianan weeper capuchins enjoy a varied omnivorous diet consisting of nuts, seeds, fruit (particularly berries and figs), and small animals such as snails, insects, and bird eggs.
 Males tend to forage for insects within tree branches, while females prefer to focus on foraging in tree tops.
 Observed patterns of food intake suggest that plant and animal resources are exploited equally, though predation risk can significantly influence these patterns.